 With 2018 has been and gone and it's now time to start thinking about plans for the New Year and all we want to achieve this year both in and outside of the work environment.

-I often marvel at the fact that January the 1st allows us to start afresh as a New Year begins.
+I often marvel at the fact that January the 1st allows us to start afresh as a New Year begins, great isn't it?

 Maybe it’s a new health regime or to take up a new hobby?
 For many people, though a fresh new start signals ideas around, how to be more ‘successful’ in their career.